 The East Oregonian newspaper website has an article on Pendleton, Oregon native Archie Twitchell, his Hollywood career, and death in the plane crash: http://www.eastoregonian.com/eo/out-of-the-vault/20150808/out-of-the-vault-pendleton-native-turned-actor-dies-in-fiery-crash

-The Family Search website (free), ProQuest obituaries and the California Death Index have information on Archie Twitchell:
+The Family Search website (free), ProQuest obituaries, and the California Death Index provide more on Archie Twitchell and family:

 (Courtesy of Dale Crawford & Jim Sorensen)

 |Valhalla Memorial Park, North Hollywood, California, Lot 3, Section 12471, Memorial I.|